barryclark/jekyll-now/README.md

 /Users/yourcomputername/.rvm/rubies/ruby-2.3.1/bin/ruby
 ruby 2.3.1p112 (2016-04-26 revision 54768) [x86_64-darwin15]

-And now I believe you should be able to run `gem install jekyll`

-Alternatively,
-If you're completely lost with these ruby gems and have issues... cd into uclaam.github.io `gem uninstall --all` (if you already have things installed in this directory) `gem install bundler`
+Now you have two choices:
+First, you can use a Gemfile + bundle install.
+So cd into uclaac.github.io folder...
+`gem install bundler`
-In the root directory, create a file named `Gemfile` Add the following lines:
+Create a file named `Gemfile`
+Add the following lines to this file:
 `source 'https://rubygems.org'`
 `gem 'github-pages', group: :jekyll_plugins`
+Now in your terminal, you can run:
 `bundle install`
 `bundle exec jekyll serve` to see the magic happen.